ParkerMartin537/Security-Repo/README.md

 Verification commands:
 1. gpg --import public-key.asc - This imports the public key used to verify the security documentation
 2. gpg --verify "Architecture of Safety.pdf.asc" "Architecture of safety.pdf" - This command is specifically used for my security architecture.
 Make sure to adapt this command based on the document you are trying to verify.
+Make sure that the paths are correct to where you have the file stored on your device.